Quick start

 Mounting the detector

-The end caps of the detector are equipped with mounting points.
-These mounting points can support the detector's weight if appropriately fastened.
+The detector's end caps are equipped with mounting points.
+If appropriately fastened, these mounting points can support the detector's weight.
 The dimensions and mounting points differ between the different systems.
 Our technical section lists all the dimensions of the various Medusa detector systems.
 The MS-2000 detector can be mounted using the MSB-20x mounting brackets, whereas the smaller systems usually have an application-specific mounting.

-Gamma-ray detectors, in general, are sensitive to radiation from all directions.
-Therefore, there is no "preferred" mounting direction - a sensor can also be mounted parallel to the direction of movement as perpendicular.
-Materials between the detector and the radiation source attenuate gamma radiation.
+Matter between the detector and the radiation source attenuates gamma radiation.
 Therefore, the detector should be mounted so that there is the least possible obstruction between the source (the soil) and the sensor.

 More information and examples of mounting the spectrometer on a platform can be found on the Theory page.